 “We have seen a 20% and a 60% drop in enquiries for Europe and Turkey respectively due to rising crime last year.
 In winter, freezing Europe loses tourists.
 Tropical Africa is thus gaining prominence,” says Ahuja, who notes popular African destinations for Bengalureans in Kenya, Zanzibar, Tanzania, Egypt and now Morocco.

-Climbing Africa’s Mount Kilimanjaro this year inspired general physician Dr Anindita Bhateja to launch her own exclusive travel company!
-Called Afrikan Adventures, Bhateja’s travel menu highlights fully-equipped treks to Mt Kilimanjaro with professional Tanzanian mountaineers besides safaris and routine sightseeing.”Europe and Australia are safer.Africa has always had a fear factor.Africans are poor but professional and proud of their country.
+Climbing Africa’s Mount Kilimanjaro this year inspired physician Dr Anindita Bhateja to launch her own exclusive travel company!
+Called Afrikan Adventure, Bhateja’s travel menu highlights fully-equipped treks to Mt Kilimanjaro with professional Tanzanian mountaineers besides safaris and routine sightseeing.”Europe and Australia are safer.Africa has always had a fear factor.Africans are poor but professional and proud of their country.
 It is actually an oasis in the desert,” she says.

 Time to book a voyage to the world’s second-largest continent!